tudor-filimon/umami/README.md

 - **Intuitive UI**: Clean, modern interface built with React Native and NativeWind (check out the swiping feature in the demo day presentation!)
 - **Cross-Platform**: Runs on iOS, Android, and web via Expo

+## Challenges Encountered

+- **Image Compression**: with generation times over 3 minutes long, we realized our images were being processed at to high of a quality
+  - To solve this, we added an intermediary processing stage to compress the image, speeding up the process exponentially
+- **LLM Inaccuracy**: with creative recipes of plastic salad and laptop toast, our OpenAI responses were highly inconsistent for our goals.
+  - To solve this, we refined our prompt by providing more specific instructions, examples, and iterative refinement

+## Accomplishments We Are Proud Of

+Being able to successfully use Firebase Authentication for user management.
+Learning to use REST APIs in a Flask-based environment for sending requests between the frontend and backend, getting used to third-party services such as OpenAI, and creating an aesthetically pleasing and cohesive application that works as intended.
+We are also especially proud of our functional Tinder-like swiping feature in our recipe generation to save or discard posts!
+Lastly, incorporating a rudimentary messaging system with Firebase was also a major accomplishment for us.

 ## 🛠️ Technology Stack

 ### Frontend (React Native + Expo)